NLPcancer/NLP_thyroid_cancer/README.md

 Data annotation was performed by two independent annotators, who have experiences in clinical research.
 The annotation was conducted by using BRAT rapid annotation tool (<a href="https://brat.nlplab.org/">link</a>).

+A step-by-step guide for data annotation is provided in the folder "annotation".

 ## Extraction of data from clinical notes using LLMs
 The Python scripts for extraction of disease information from clinical notes could be found in the folder "scripts".

 Eight prompting strategies have been proposed, and their corresponding file names of the script are as follow:
 | Prompting strategies  | File name |
 | ------------- | ------------- |